Manitejalolapu/Agrotech_Insights/README.md

 # Agrotech_Insights
+#Overview
+This project is designed to help farmers and agricultural experts recommend the most suitable crops to grow based on various environmental and soil parameters.
+By leveraging machine learning algorithms, this system aims to optimize crop selection, enhance yield, and promote sustainable farming practices.
 Features
 Data-Driven Recommendations: Utilizes historical data and current conditions to provide accurate crop recommendations.
 Multiple Algorithms: Implements various machine learning models to predict the best crops for given conditions.